 12 Best Places to Live in Florida

-Florida is the 3rd largest state and is home to more than 22 million people, a number that continues to increase every year thanks to no state income taxes, strong economic conditions and a conservative political environment.
+Florida is the 3rd largest state and is home to more than 22 million people.
+The state continues to post impressive job growth and population increases each year thanks to the absence of a state income taxes, favorable economic conditions and a moderate political environment.

-Whether you crave the hustle-and-bustle of city life or would prefer somewhere a bit quieter, you’ll have plenty to choose from among these 12 best places to live in Florida.
+And whether you crave the hustle-and-bustle of city life, a coastal condo or a sleepy suburb, you’ll have plenty to choose from among these 12 best places to live in Florida.

 In fact, you’ll probably find it tough to choose from these fantastic options!

 The Absolute Best Places to Live in Florida

 If you’re new to the state, a first time homebuyer or a native of the Sunshine State, these are the best cities to live in Florida.

 1. Parkland, FL (Miami Suburb)

 Parkland is a tranquil city nestled in a serene, wooded environment in Northwest Broward County.
 This unique city was incorporated in 1963.
 Parkland offers some of the best public schools in the Miami area and is ranked as one of the best places to live in Broward County, according to Niche.

 Another perk, Parkland also ranks as one of the safest places to live Florida.